 Personal full year grant, max. amount €24 000 for final stages (maximum 2 years left) or finalizing doctoral dissertation.
 A full-year grant can be awarded for a second year upon separate application.

 Personal 12-month grant for beninning of post-doc research, max. amount €28,000.
 It is possible to apply if you have done your dissertation work max.
 3 years ago, excluding parental leaves etc. If you plan to work in a non-Finnish university for at least one academic year, apply for a grant at the Foundations’ Post Doc pool.

 Individual researcher’s travel to a congress with a topic that touches the topic of research, for example at a university outside Finland.
 Grant can be applied if the applicant has a presentation in congress, the congress is related to a doctoral dissertation or post doc-work and applicant’s doctoral dissertation has not been completed more than 3 years apart, excluding parental leaves etc.

-Individual researcher’s visit, related to their topic of research, to a university outside Finland, for example.
+Individual researcher’s visit (, related to their topic of research, to a university outside Finland, for example.
 Grant can be applied if the reserach visit is related to a doctoral dissertation or post doc-work and applicant’s doctoral dissertation has not been completed more than 3 years apart, excluding parental leaves etc.